tfmorris/Names/README.md

 Finally, we added the positively-labeled training pairs: _givenname\_ancestry.txt_ and _surname\_ancestry.txt_ so the initial tables would be as complete as possible to create the tables found in the Search module.
-User-modifications to these tables as part of the [Similar names project](http://www.werelate.org/wiki/WeRelate:Similar_names_project) will further modify, and hopefully improve, these tables.
+User-modifications to these tables as part of the [Variant names project](http://www.werelate.org/wiki/WeRelate:Variant_names_project) will further modify, and hopefully improve, these tables.

-If you want to re-create the P/R numbers above, you won't be able to test using the similar names files in the Search module, since they include the training data.
+If you want to re-create the P/R numbers above, you won't be able to test using the name-variants files in the Search module, since they include the training data.
 Instead, you'll need to start with the _givenname\_similar\_names\_orig.csv_ or _surname\_similar\_names\_orig.csv_ file in this module and follow the process outlined above.
 Then run _TableEvaluator.java_ with the "-t" option to pass in the